 The American Cancer Society (ACS) is involved in the fight against breast cancer in many areas.
-Through its extramural research grants program, as of September 2013 the Society was funding 220 research projects being conducted by an elite group of scientists.
+Through its extramural research grants program, the Society is currently funding 220 research projects being conducted by an elite group of scientists.
 These projects were chosen through a rigorous peer review and selection process and all of them relate to breast cancer.
 This funding amounts to $86 million research dollars.
 (Most of these projects extend over several years.)
 A few areas of research now being investigated by American Cancer Society grantees are:

 - Establishing an animal model for triple negative breast cancers that are resistant to chemotherapy in order to evaluate new treatments

 - Identifying the unmet needs of African American breast cancer survivors in order to develop programs to support and assist in meeting those needs